Mother's Baby: Production

 Principal photography began on 6 March 2024 at locations in Wien, Zürich, Hamburg.
 Filming ended on 24 April 2024 in locations in Austria – Vienna, Germany – Hamburg, Swiss – Zürich.

 Release

 Mother's Baby had its world premiere on 18 February 2025, as part of the 75th Berlin International Film Festival, in Competition.

-It will compete in the International competition section of the 56th International Film Festival of India in November 2025.
+It competed in the International competition section of the 56th International Film Festival of India in November 2025.